LordZhiHao/BT4012_Fraud_Analytics_Project/Scraped_Files/README.md

 **CountVectorizer_WordProcessing Files:**
 These files have similar data leakage issues as well.
 However, we do created another updated implementation that managed to achieve better results while mitigating the issues faced.

+**Rest of the files:**
+The other files are scripts that are designed for experiment purposes or to align and compile the research of all members.